 Talking about XML sitemap then it is nothing but a platform.
 This is a mediator between a website and Google Search Engine to show all important pages on your site.

 Sometimes normal online visitors like us might not be able to discover or reach.
-In fact, in its simplest terms, an XML sitemap is more like a listing of all the pages on your website.
+In fact, in its simplest terms, a sitemap is more like a listing of all the pages on your website.

 The information such as (last update, how frequently it generally changes, and how significant it is in comparison to other URLs in the site).